 Box 3: Check the appropriate box to state the type of business entity for federal tax classification: sole proprietorship, partnership, C corporation, S corporation, trust/estate, limited liability company, or "other".
-If you aren't sure, it's most probably sole proprietorship.
+If you aren't sure, it's likely a sole proprietorship.

 Box 4: Exemptions.
-If you are an individual, leave this empty.
+Leave blank if you're an individual.
 Detailed exemption cases are described in the instructions on page 3, but some of them could be either payees who are exempt from backup withholding (corporations, for example) or payees who are tax-exempt under the Foreign Account Tax Compliance Act (FATCA).

 Boxes 5 and 6: Your street address, city, state, and ZIP code.
-Make sure you state the address you will use on your tax return.
+Make sure you state the address you will use on your tax return to ensure the IRS can match your forms correctly..
 If you are a sole proprietor who rents office space, but you put your home address in the income tax return, you should enter your home address.
-This is to make sure the IRS can match your tax forms properly.

 Enter your business's correct TIN.

 If you are acting as an individual, enter your Social Security Number (SSN).
 If you are acting as another business entity, enter your Employer Identification Number (EIN).

 If you’re a sole proprietor with an Employer Identification Number, it’s still better to put your Social Security Number instead.
 It’ll give the IRS to match any Forms 1099 you receive with your tax return (these are filled with your SSN).

 If you have a newly-established business entity and still don't have the Employer Identification Number, the IRS suggests you apply for it as soon as possible and state "Applied for".
 You may be subject to backup withholding in the meantime.
 If you aren't eligible for an SSN because you're a resident alien, your IRS individual taxpayer identification number (ITIN) instead.